 Animals?
 Didn’t see as many as I hoped.
 Small dogs, ground squirrels, and big dogs.
-I was hoping to see a bear, but never did.
-I did see some deer and antelope in the mountains… but I also saw hundreds and hundreds of hunters, dressed up like southern hick characters in Honey Boo Boo Child and tearing about the place on ATVs (quad bikes to you and me) with gun racks on the front.
+I was hoping to see a bear or Coyote, but never did.
+I did see some deer and antelope in the mountains… but I also saw hundreds of hunters, dressed up like southern hick characters in Honey Boo Boo Child and tearing about the place on ATVs (quad bikes to you and me) with gun racks on the front.

 Trees dominate the mountain landscape of Utah and Colorado, in particular the glorious Aspens with all their colourful leaves as they transitioned through the autumn into winter.
 The unspoiled crystal clear rivers and streams that run through the valleys are very picturesque, the mountains are impressive, and the deserts and canyons are spectacular.

 Having seen a lot of the world, I feel the best of America is what the Soul of the Universe put there in the first place.
+It’s a continent scale country and has magnificent natural beauty and big skies.
 If, however, your goals of a motorcycle adventure include amazing food, interesting cultures, historical sites, diverse flora and fauna… go to Africa or Asia or Mexico!

 The saddest part of my trip was when I entered the Navajo indigenous “reserve” and saw the native Americans wandering aimlessly about.
-Its very sad.
+It was very sad.